ryanshoff/dc21badge/README.md

 Another floor puzzle, the sun clock, can be decoded with rod numerals. https://www.defcon.org/1o57/dc21/orrery/ is a clue.

+Perhaps the cyrptogram on the top left of the sign outside the 1057 room reads:
+    HAVE FUN
+    NEED HELP
+    JUST ASK
+    PASSCODE
+    SYZYGY

+The symbols are also from "Chain of Death".

 Badges have playing card designs varrying by suit and number.
 On the back of each card is a string of numbers.
 These appear to be 2-digit numbers ranging from 01-26 which are ordinals into a mapping of